-When it comes to decorating our homes, Art is an inevitable part to complete any look.
+When it comes to decorating our homes, Art is an inevitable part of completing any look.

 However, not everybody has a good eye to tell what looks beautiful from what doesn’t.
 If you’re one of them, you have probably struggled many times trying to “get it right” before finally settling for a decent decoration.